BrightLocal/C-Sharp-Api-Wrapper/README.md

     var locationService = new LocationService();

-    var BrightLocalSuccess = locationService.Create(myLocation);
+    var BlSuccess = locationService.Create(myLocation);
 ```

-The returned BrightLocalSuccess entity above will have a location-id.
+The returned BlSuccess entity above will have a location-id.
 You will want to persist this for later.
 When you create a report you will be able to optionally assign it to a location id.

 ### Update Location